 - Before you go any further, check out where we currently are to make sure there isn’t already a group near you.

 - Identify your organizer team.
 Each new group needs one or two organizers to start, who will sign a one-year agreement with ONA, renewable at the end of the year.

 - Review the FAQ below.
 Seriously.
 Your application will be much better if you know what we’re doing!

 - Complete your application.
-ONA reviews Local group applications twice a year.
-You can apply to be in the Spring 2019 ONA Local Organizer cohort until Feb.
-1, 2019.
+ONA reviews Local group applications once a year.
 The application has a written portion and a video essay so we can get an idea for your communication style.
 We’ve outlined what you’ll need for it so you can prepare.

 - Let’s chat.
 If your application makes it through the first round of review — check out below what we’re looking for in applications — we’ll book a virtual interview to chat about your goals, for you and the group, and for you to ask questions.

 - Sign on as an organizer.
 Each accepted organizer signs a one-year agreement, renewable annually, that says you’ll adhere to ONA’s Code of Conduct, follow our branding requirements and host at least two events per year for your group to be considered active.

 - Participate in the leadership training.
 As a member of the ONA Local Organizer cohort, you’ll get your New Group Organizer Toolkit and participate in an ONA Local leadership development curriculum designed to build the skills needed to lead innovation in local journalism.

 - Host at least two events per year to maintain your group’s active status.
 This is the minimum; most groups need to meet more often in order to build momentum.
 The most successful groups host 6-10 events per year.